Accessibility

 • it reduces work because you don't have to rake or bag the clippings

-• it saves on the cost of garbage bags
+• it saves on the cost of paper yard waste bags

 • it benefits the environment because grass clippings are recycled naturally and don't take up precious landfill space